 - Do you have any airdrops or other unique transactions?

-The good news is that crypto tax software has made it easier to prepare your own crypto taxes.
+The good news is that crypto tax software has made it easier to prepare your own Crypto Taxes and Accounting.
 For instance, ZenLedger automatically aggregates transactions across wallets and exchanges and auto-fills popular IRS tax forms, including Form 1040 Schedule D and Form 8949.
-Try it for free today!

 That said, it's a good idea to hire a CPA if you have a complex tax situation, such as a high volume of trades or crypto mining activities.
 In addition, you may want to hire a CPA if you're not comfortable preparing your own taxes or want to minimize the odds of running into any IRS issues.